sower-j/modding-guides/horizon-framework-custom-groups.md

-# Horizon Framework Collection and Vortex
+# Horizon Framework - Custom Groups

 This guide will give a more in-depth explanation for using the custom groups that come with the Horizon Framework collection on Nexus.